 We recommend that you hand wash your bags with a mild dish soap and hang dry.

 Washing machine use may increase wear and tear on your bags and decrease their longevity.

 Yes, like all cotton the bags will shrink when you wash them, they have not been preshrunk.
 Fortunately, if you get them wet you can stretch them back to original size.

 With all things it depends on how you care for it.
-By treating your beautiful bags with the respect they deserve they have a estimated lifespan of 4-5 years.
-About as long as your new big screen TV.
+By treating your beautiful bags with the respect they deserve they have a estimated lifespan of 5-7 years.

 We chose the name Liv Nude because Nude shopping (plastic free shopping) is the way we need to Liv our lives. ~Liv Nude.